 “To start with, it is clear that this job needs a well-experienced architect.
 I believe that having five years of experience in government ministry is all it takes for this job.
 I have been involved in the successful construction of buildings across this town and country as well.
 The experience I gained from there is all needed for this job.
 I believe that is an added advantage to me.”

 [VIDEO] Top 20 Architecture Interview Questions with Sample Answers: ► Subscribe for more useful videos

 12. Share With Us Your Greatest Achievement

 “As far as my career is concerned, I must say that working in a government department for five years must come along with a lot of rewards, achievements, and promotions.
-But, to talk about the biggest of all, I was chosen as an architect to design the capital city drainage systems in the city.
+But, to talk about the biggest of all, I was chosen as an architect to design the capital city’s drainage systems in the city.
 This is a post that few would get in the country.
-My team and I did a great job, and the governor of the city recognized our efforts and awarded me as the architect of the city certificate.
+My team and I did a great job, and the city governor recognized our efforts and awarded me the architect of the city certificate.
 This was the biggest award I have received so far.”

 13. Talk About The Process Of Architecture

 The interviewer wants to know the phases that you follow when designing.
 Start from the first until the last phase

 v) Selection of a contractor

 vi) Construction administration ”

 14. Mention To Us The Top Ten Tools That You Must Need As An Architecture